world-class/REPL/software/README.md

 - [Keybr.com](https://www.keybr.com) - Type fast solo or in multiplayer mode.
 - [Typing.com](https://www.typing.com) - Learn to type for free without looking at your keyboard.

+### UML diagrams

+- [Mermaid.js](https://mermaid-js.github.io) - _"Mermaid lets you represent diagrams using text and code.
+This simplifies maintianing complex diagrams.
+It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically."_
+- [PlantUML](https://plantuml.com) - _"Generate UML diagram from textual description."_
 ### UX/UI design

 See also [Graphics software](#graphics-software).